 In rare cases, the cats may want to purr, but they may have some deficit in the vocal cord or the respiratory system.
 Hence, they may not purr efficiently.

 Understand why cats purr

-Many experts across the world say that purring is a method of kittens communicating with their mother.
+Many experts across the world say that purring is a method of kittens communicating with their mothers.
 That is the origin, and it continues as they find the same comfort and warmth with the owners.
 When the cats are born, they don’t possess strong vision, and almost, they are deaf.
 Hence using the purring vibration, they try to talk to their mother and get guidance for various reasons.
 Primarily, they want to be fed and suckle.

 Some cats don’t purr

 What you need to understand is that some cats naturally don’t purr.
-Because every cat has a unique personality, and maybe purring is not in your cat’s list.
-It also depends on how they are brought up or from the background they come from.
+Because every cat has a unique personality, and maybe purring is not on your cat’s list.
+It also depends on how they are brought up or the background they come from.
 Cats choose their body language.
 So, when you have adopted cats, they might be trained by their mother cats to purr.
 Also, they are not used to purring; instead, they use facial expressions.

 The following table may help you predict your cat’s behavior based on another vocalization type other than purring.